 How to store fudge

 Your peanut butter fudge does not need to be refrigerated.
 It can be stored on the countertop in an airtight container.
-Keeping your batch of fudge at room temperature helps it retain the best texture, and the airtight container will prevent it from drying out.
+Keeping your batch of fudge at room temperature helps it retain the best texture, and the sealed container will prevent it from drying out.
 Fudge can last a week or two, but this delicious fudge most likely will be consumed within a couple of days if your family has a sweet tooth like mine!

 Can fudge be frozen?